-DBN is in this paper introduced as an approach to enhance the safety and reliability of drilling activities of complex offshore wells.
-The DBN is used as basis to set up a risk assessment model consisting of factors that may lead to drilling incidents, the causal relationship between them, and the effects of measures available to prevent the escalation.
+DBNs and BTs are combined in this paper as the basis to set up a risk assessment model consisting of factors that may lead to drilling incidents, the causal relationship between them, and the effects of measures available to prevent the escalation.
 The model is used to perform the prediction for occurrence probability of drilling incidents over time and compare risk among the different drilling processes.
 The overall workflow needed to derive the model and apply it for risk assessment is shown in Fig. 2.
-As seen in the figure, there are three main steps: Hazard identification, DBN establishment, and DBN-based risk assessment.
+As seen in the figure, there are three main steps: Hazard identification, DBN development, and DBN-based risk assessment.